|

 If to discover this understanding of "sin" seems today of only limited

-academic interest, it is worth recalling that it is
+academic interest, it is worth recalling that it is this same principle

 that lies at the root of modern Catholic strictures against the use of